jacksonhyde/ArcaneLedger/_posts/2010-01-07-post-modified.md

 > “Arno’s Spring Dew - just the stuff to soothe a **\*hic\*** dusty gullet.
 Guaranteed satisfaction and a pleasant disposition to boot!
 Come fr- **\*hic\*** friends, try a sample of my many libations, a gift from me to you!”

-## Arno
+## Arno the Travelling Sommelier

-Arno the Arcane Sommelier is a travelling potion salesman of dubious repute.
-Each of Arno’s concoctions are seemingly benign, granting some trivial boon for a short space of time.
+Arno a potion salesman of dubious repute.
+Each of his concoctions are seemingly benign, granting some trivial boon for a short space of time.
 However, despite Arno’s best intentions his customers will invariably develop unwanted side effects, typically at odds with the desired result.
 While these side effects are never permanent, disgruntled customers are often denied recompense - Arno and his Travelling Still have moved on to the next town.

 Naturally, Arno does not advertise the delayed effects, and will deny any such allegations with gusto.
 If confronted, Arno will try to placate his accusers with free samples, using obsequious slick talk to avoid violent confrontation.